The Sapphire Desktop Headphone Amplifier

 The Voltage Stage

-The voltage gain circuit is a standard non-inverting op amp gain block.
+The voltage gain circuit is a textbook non-inverting op amp gain block.
 In front there is a 20 kohm volume control and an input coupling capacitor C1.
 An input series resistance R1 linearizes and balances the impedance seen by the op amp inputs.
-R2 presents a DC return from the non-inverting input to ground.
+R2 presents a DC return from the non-inverting input to ground, formally defining the low frequency reponse of the amplifier as R2 × C1.
+Resistors R3 and R4 set the op amp gain (in dB) as 20log(R4/R3+1).
+Typically 10-20 dB gain is appropriate, the higher the impedance of the headphones, the higher the required voltage gain.

 The circuit diagram.